You’re more than likely using Google Analytics to measure your website's performance. But are you utilising Core Web Vitals? If not, you should be.

 - Improving server response time

 Our Google certified team has helped many customers improve the page experience.
-To find out more about how our Analytics service can help with your website's performance, or if you need help understanding how to get the best out of Google Analytics and other marketing configurations, get in touch.
+To find out more about how our Analytics service can help with your website's performance, or if you need guidance on getting the best out of Google Analytics, get in touch.

 Source of images: Google Analytics